-The implementation schedule for the CY 2022 water reconciliation charge was presented and discussed at the September 14, 2023 Finance Committee Meeting.
-The Finance Committee recommends implementing a five-year phase-in of the total reconciliation balance.
+The implementation schedule for the CY 2022 water reconciliation charge will be discussed and determined at the September 2023 Finance Committee Meeting.
+Staff plans to present options to smooth in the CY 2022 reconciliation charge.
+This report will assume a one-year implementation schedule.